 Packing could be stressful or could be simple if you know what you’d actually need and use.
-I have been blessed to travel to Melbourne, Toronto, Vancouver, Montreal, New York, Boston, Vegas, San Francisco and Delhi – all trips ranging from a day to a month.
+I have been to Melbourne, Toronto, Vancouver, Montreal, New York, Boston, Vegas, San Francisco and Delhi – all trips ranging from a day to a month.
 Some trips were stressful because I forgot to pack something and some were overwhelming because I packed too much.
 My 11 Must-Haves Carry-On Items for travel are the items that have been tried and tested.
 While a check-in bag has leeway as to how many pieces of clothing or stuff you could pack, I have learned to keep my carry-on to a bare minimum – items that I count on my hand and lay it out quickly.

-For airport travels, I never carry a large handbag nor a shoulder bag.
+For airport travels, I never carry a large handbag or a shoulder bag.
 I own a well-used backpack that I always reach out for – even for a one-day trip away to the mountains.
 It’s none other than LL Bean’s Lilly 18 backpack – now discontinued – but you can get a Stowaway Day Pack (similar) here.

 One of the best thing about this backpack (other than of course the color purple) is an even distribution of weight on the shoulder.
 It also contains sturdier back support so even if I stuff something heavier in it, it never feels like I’m carrying a lot of weight.